 Type 1 diabetes is a chronic condition that typically begins in childhood, while type 2 diabetes occurs later in life, oftentimes as a result of lifestyle choices such as obesity and lack of physical activity.
 Genetics can also play a role in type 2 diabetes.

 Weight loss surgery – also known as bariatric surgery – gives patients a smaller storage capacity in their stomach, resulting in less eating.
-Patients who qualify for this surgery typically:
+In the past, patients who qualify for this surgery typically:

 - Have a body mass index (BMI) of 40 or above.